+Applied music courses involve private instruction for instrumental and vocal students, and the instruction is primarily limited to music majors.
 Applied music courses involve private instrumental and vocal instruction and are primarily limited to music majors.
 To enroll in applied music courses, a student must be enrolled in music courses as prescribed in the music degree plans, receive special permission from the department coordinator, or receive a scholarship which requires private lessons.\